 About 15% of people with diabetes develop foot problems like nerve damage, foot ulcers, or Charcot foot — all problems that increase your chances of needing an amputation later.
-At North Point Orthopaedics, with offices in Munster, Crown Point, and Valparaiso, Indiana, the diabetic foot care experts provide comprehensive care for every type of problem that affects the feet of diabetics.
+At North Point Orthopaedics, with offices in Munster and Crown Point, Indiana, the diabetic foot care experts provide comprehensive care for every type of problem that affects the feet of diabetics.
 With proper preventive care and quick responses to new issues, you can keep your feet healthy and avoid amputation.
 Call the office nearest to you or use the online scheduling link to make your appointment now.

 Diabetic foot care is medical foot management for people with diabetes.
 Diabetes often causes nerve and vascular system problems that can have particularly negative consequences for the feet.

 Diabetic foot care can help you to prevent and recover from those issues.
 That’s why all people with diabetes need this type of care to stay healthy.

 The two main problems found in diabetic feet include: